reactjs/rfcs/text/0000-unify-state-api.md

 # Implementation and performance
-We should mimic the exact same performance optimizations of Mobx- For every component render, React will take a note for all the state properties that have been accessed, and will re-render the component on every change of relevant props.
+We should mimic the exact same performance optimizations of Mobx- For every component render, React will take a note of all the state properties that have been accessed, and will re-render the component on every change of relevant props.

 # Drawbacks

-* The API is a bit magical, but it's the same magic of Hooks (keeping track of the currently rendered component);
+* The API is a bit magical, but it's the same magic of Hooks (keeping track of the currently rendered component for retrieving the correct state instance);
 * The community is just starting to get used to the hooks API, and this API will again change some of the most basic concepts of React - the state.
-I don't think that this drawback should stop us from moving forward though, unifying the way we are using state should be one of React's top priorities.
-This is not the ideal way of moving forward, but I really think that this step is needed in order to clean some of the problems of hooks, and the lack of global state solutions.
+I don't think that this drawback should stop us from moving forward though, unifying the way we are using state should be one of React's top priorities, and will result with smaller docs in the future.
+I really think that this step is needed in order to clean some of the problems of hooks, and the lack of global state solutions.

 # Adoption strategy

-This proposal should be fully backward compatible and it will be completely up to the users if they want to start using the unified syntax.
+This proposal should be fully backward compatible and it will be completely up to the users if they want to start using the unified syntax or not.
+In the future we could start deprecating older state API's.

 # Unresolved questions